rabindhakal404/airbnb-tableau/README.md

 ## ⚙️ Data Preparation

 * Performed joins across multiple tables to create a unified dataset
+* Cleaned and standardized data fields
-* Cleaned and structured data for analysis
+* Structured data for efficient analysis and visualization
-* Ensured consistency across pricing and location fields

 ## 📊 Dashboard Features

 * **Average Price by Number of Bedrooms**
-* **Price Distribution by Zipcode**
+* **Price Distribution by Zipcode (Map + Bar Chart)**
-* **Revenue Trends Over Time (Yearly)**
+* **Revenue Trends Over Time**
 * **Count of Listings by Bedroom Type**
-* Interactive filters for location and property characteristics

 ## 📈 Key Insights

-* Listings with more bedrooms generally command higher prices, but with diminishing returns at higher levels
-* Certain zipcodes consistently show premium pricing, indicating high-demand areas
-* Revenue trends highlight seasonal or yearly growth patterns
+* **Price increases with property size**, with larger properties (4–6 bedrooms) generating significantly higher average prices
-* Smaller properties dominate listing counts, suggesting higher supply in lower-bedroom categories
+* **1-bedroom listings dominate the market**, indicating high supply in smaller property segments
+* **Pricing varies significantly by zipcode**, highlighting location as a key driver of value
+* **Revenue trends show steady growth**, indicating consistent demand over time

 ## 💼 Business Recommendations

+* Invest in properties located in high-price zipcodes to maximize returns
+* Leverage larger properties for premium pricing opportunities
-* Optimize pricing strategies based on bedroom count and location demand
+* Optimize pricing strategies based on bedroom count and location
-* Focus investments in high-performing zipcodes
-* Adjust pricing dynamically based on seasonal revenue trends
+* Focus on high-demand areas to improve occupancy and revenue
-* Target high-demand property types for better returns

 ## ▶️ How to Use

 1. Download the `.twbx` file from the `dashboard` folder
 2. Open using Tableau Desktop
-3. Use filters to explore pricing and revenue patterns
+3. Use filters and visuals to explore insights

 ## 🚀 Outcome

-Developed a dynamic Tableau dashboard that transforms raw Airbnb data into actionable insights for pricing optimization and market strategy.
+Developed an interactive Tableau dashboard that transforms raw Airbnb data into actionable insights, enabling data-driven decision-making for pricing optimization and market strategy.